-- Substitution only: If you can’t find Bob’s Red Mill 10-Grain Bread Mix, you can use a multi-grain hot breakfast cereal like Red River cereal.
-Put 1 1/2 cups of dry cereal into the mixing bowl and boil 1 1/2 cups of water.
-Pour the boiling water over the dry cereal and let it sit until it has cooked and has cooled to about 110-115 F. When you add the flour later, you might not need to add any water.
-The dough should be slightly sticky, though.
+- Can't find Bob's Red Mill 10-Grain Bread Mix?
+Use a multi-grain hot breakfast cereal like Red River cereal.
+Put 1 1/2 cups of cereal into the bowl and mix with 1 1/2 cups of boiling water.
+Let it stand until it reaches 110-115 F. Proceed with the recipe as written, although you may not need all the water.

 - Category: Bread

 - Method: Baked